Architecture of Windows 9x

-The Windows 9x series of operating systems refers to the kernel which lies at the heart of Windows 9x.
-Its architecture is monolithic.
+The Windows 9x series of operating systems refers to a series of Microsoft Windows operating systems produced from 1995 to 2000.
+They are based on the Windows 95 kernel which is a monolithic kernel.
 The basic code is similar in function to MS-DOS.
-As a 16-/32-bit hybrid, it requires support from MS-DOS to operate.
+They are 16-/32-bit hybrids and require support from MS-DOS to operate.

 Critical files

-Windows 95 boots using the following set of files:
+To start up or boot, Windows 95 and other Windows 9x operating systems require the following set of files:

 32-bit shell and command line interpreter: